-Monkey Pose or Hanumanasana is comes under the intermediate level of asana.
-It is an intense leg stretching exercise, in which your legs needs more flexibility and stretching.
-So, before attempting this pose, you must have master in basic level of yoga.
+Monkey Pose or Hanumanasana comes under the intermediate level of asana.
+It is an intense leg stretching exercise, in which your legs need more flexibility and stretching.
+So, before attempting this pose, you must have a master’s in a basic level of yoga.
 This stance denotes the mammoth jump made by BajrangBali to achieve Lanka from India.

-Hanuman is a Hindu god who looks like a monkey, According to Indian Mythology Lord Hanuman is a most strongest, intelligent and powerful character in Ramayana, and he is 11th Rudra incarnation of Lord Shiva, so Rudra, BajrangBali is an another name of Hanuman.
+Hanuman is a Hindu god who looks like a monkey, According to Indian Mythology Lord Hanuman is the strongest, intelligent and powerful character in Ramayana, and he is 11th Rudra incarnation of Lord Shiva, so Rudra, BajrangBali is another name of Hanuman.

 Level of Asana: – Intermediate

 - First put down your both knees on the floor, note that your knees are flabbily apart.
 Now keep your right foot in the forward direction and lift the inner sole.
 Make sure that your outer heel should be touching the ground and Breathe in.